zikocult/zikocult/README.md

 ### Hello :)

--  I’m currently studying at 42 School (added repository with all my current job).
+-  I’m currently studying at 42 School.
 -  Finishing the LPCI-1 and DevOps certifications.
 -  I'm really enjoying the path to my new technical profile.
 -  Uploading all the way as Linux administrator and software developer to this profile.